-After inter-domain path computation, source-PCE splits the interdomain path into multiple independent sub-paths according to domain ID.
+After inter-domain path computation, source-PCE splits the interdomain path into multiple independent sub-paths according to the domain ID of each node.
 Then, the source-PCE simultaneously sends all the sub-paths to the relevant PCEs.
 Each PCE is responsible for its corresponding intra-domain LSP setup.